stephenberry/glaze/README.md

 ## Dependencies

-Glaze can be used header only by linking to `fmt-header-only`. `fmt` can also be statically linked.
+Glaze can be used header only by linking to `fmt-header-only`, or `fmt` can be statically linked.

-Dependencies are automatically included when running CMake.
-[CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) is used for dependency management.

 - [fmt](https://github.com/fmtlib/fmt)
 - [fast_float](https://github.com/fastfloat/fast_float)